plone/documentation/docs/contributing/core/index.md

 ### C compiler

-You need a C compiler on your system to compile {term}`ZODB` and {term}`Zope`.
+You need a C compiler on your system to compile some of the Python libraries that Plone uses.

-On macOS, Developer Tools providers clang for a C compiler.
+On macOS, Developer Tools provides Clang for a C compiler.

 On Linux, [GNU Compiler Collection (GCC)](https://gcc.gnu.org/) is a common option.